 5. Sell merchandise.

-Merch is an effective way for loyal readers to support your work and promote your brand.
-In a similar vein as paid content, you can also sell physical products on your site through an online store.
+Buying merchandise is an effective way for loyal readers to support your work and promote your brand.
+Similarly to paid content, you can also sell physical products on your site through an online store.

 There are many free and paid WordPress ecommerce plugins that can add a store component to your existing blog, or convert your site to a store with a blogging component.

 Here's a helpful video by YouTuber Graham Stephan on how he uses merchandise to make money for his YouTube channel.